This post may contain affiliate links. Please read our disclosure policy.

 Environmental Protection: Animal agriculture is one of the biggest contributors to the current climate crisis.
 The animals being reared for food emit vast amounts of carbon and other greenhouse gases into the atmosphere which is leading to rising global temperatures.
 Vegans omitting themselves from supporting animal agriculture reduce their individual carbon footprint significantly.

-Personal Health: Eliminating animal products from your diet has shown to decrease risks of many lifestyle diseases including type-2 diabetes, heart disease, and cancer.
+Personal Health: Eliminating animal products from your diet has been shown to decrease the risks of many lifestyle diseases including type-2 diabetes, heart disease, and cancer.
 Going vegan has also been shown to help people lose weight, eradicate their fatigue, and improve their overall health.

 Video by Tech Insider on Youtube